smhanov/jzbuild/README.md

 [Download JZBUILD](http://github.com/smhanov/jzbuild/raw/master/jzbuild.py)

-Like any of the other dozen javascript build systems, JZBUILD will:
+JZBUILD will:

 * Run all of your javascript through a built-in copy of jslint for error checking.
+* Convert Coffeescript files to Javascript.
 * Concatenate files together and feed them into the Closure compiler or YUI compressor, without sending your code over the web.
 * Process include directives.
 JZBUILD resolves dependencies so your files